S&P 500 edges higher as calm continues to reign for stocks

 DIVIDENDS DULLED: Telecom stocks and utilities lagged well behind the market.
 They offer some of the market’s biggest dividend yields, which means their stocks often move in the opposite direction of bond yields.

-The yield on the 10-year Treasury note rose to 2.51 percent from 2.48 percent late Monday, which raises their appeal relative to dividend-paying stocks for investors seeking income.
+The yield on the 10-year Treasury note rose to 2.52 percent from 2.48 percent late Monday and is close to its highest level since March.
+That raises bonds’ appeal relative to dividend-paying stocks for investors seeking income.

-Telecom stocks and utility stocks in the S&P 500 each fell 0.9 percent, tied for the worst performance in the index.
+Telecom stocks in the S&P 500 fell 1 percent, the worst performance in the index.
+Utilities lost 0.9 percent.

+FINE FINANCIALS: On the opposite end, rising interest rates help banks because they can lead to bigger profits from making loans.
+Financial stocks in the S&P 500 climbed 0.8 percent.

 MARKETS ABROAD: Japan’s Nikkei 225 added 0.6 percent, Hong Kong’s Hang Seng rose 0.4 percent and the Shanghai Composite inched up 0.1 percent.
 South Korea’s Kospi lost 0.1 percent.

-The CAC 40 in France rose 0.6 percent, the DAX in Germany edged up 0.1 percent and the FTSE 100 in London gained 0.4 percent.
+The CAC 40 in France rose 0.6 percent, the DAX in Germany rose 0.2 percent and the FTSE 100 in London gained 0.4 percent.